primeqa/primeqa/examples/boolqa/README.md

 Given a question and the span predicted by the first step, predict whether the span supports a `yes` or `no` answer to question.
 Both question and span are passed through the `eval_predictions.json` file output by the previous step.
+The details of this process are analyzed in this jupyter [notebook](../../notebooks/boolqa/evc.ipynb).

 ```shell
     python examples/boolqa/run_nway_classifier_1qa.py \